-The average Expeditor in the United States can expect to rake in roughly $14.79 per hour.
-Career length is the biggest factor affecting pay for this group, followed by geography.
-Slightly less than a third of professionals in this line of work do not receive benefits; however, the larger part report medical coverage and a majority claim dental coverage as well.
-Men are slightly outnumbered by their female counterparts who answered the questionnaire, who make up a slight majority at 55 percent.
-The majority of workers are highly satisfied with their job.
-This report is based on answers to PayScale's salary questionnaire.
+Median pay for Expeditors in the United States is around $14.47 per hour.
+Experience level is the biggest factor affecting pay for this group, followed by geography.
+Work is enjoyable for Expeditors, who typically claim high levels of job satisfaction.
+Women make up a slight majority of Expeditors (53 percent) survey respondents.
+One-third of professionals in this line of work do not receive benefits; however, the greater part report medical coverage and a majority claim dental coverage as well.
+The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Expeditor

 Positions under the title "expeditor" are common in many industries, ranging from food services to suppliers of all kinds.
 The basic duty of individuals in this position is ensuring that deliveries and supplies are available in a timely and efficient manner.
 Duties performed by expeditors include coordinating with those taking orders/purchases and other employees, reviewing products for quality and accuracy, planning equipment scheduling for optimal workflow, and performing other activities related to ensuring an efficient production environment and the timely delivery of product and services.
 In some cases, the expeditor's job may also require the use of specialized software and computer technology.Read More...

 Expeditors generally work in an indoor environment with small teams, functioning as a supervisor.
 There are minimal physical requirements beyond basic movement and occasional lifting.
 Work hours depend on the employer's needs, and they may range from typical business hours to overnight shifts or weekend work.